haukurk/cra-ssr-ts-recipe/README.md

 *This project is WIP.*

 This project was bootstrapped with [Create React App with TypeScript](https://github.com/wmonk/create-react-app-typescript).
-It has been modified to isomorphic application, equiped with a server to handle server side rendering and providing a RESTful API.
-The project also shows a draft how to use TypeScript for both server and client side source code.
+It has been modified to be an isomorphic application, with support to do server side rendering of the React web application (also the Redux state).
+The project also provides a way to create a RESTful Web API and is a POC to show how to use TypeScript for both server and client side.

 ## Developement

-When developing you can use ``yarn start`` and use the standard development server that CRA provides, default configuration uses port ``3000``.
-When the developement server is started an express server is also started that (by default) listenes on port ``3101``, we use the ``proxy`` feature provided by CRA to proxy API calls.
+When developing you can use ``yarn start`` and use the standard development server that CRA provides.
+To access the development web server you can use port ``3000``.
+When you run ``yarn start`` a separate server is started that handles SSR and Web API endpoints.
+This server by default listens on port ``3101``.
+To proxy API calls when using the development server,  we use the ``proxy`` feature provided by CRA to proxy API calls.

-To try out server rendering while developing, simply use port ``3101`` instead of ``3000`` in your browser.
+To use server rendering while developing, simply use port ``3101`` instead of ``3000`` in your browser.

-*n.b.* you need to run yarn start, again when changing server side code.
+*n.b.* you still need to re-run ``yarn start`` when changing server side code.

-## Install (Getting started)
+## Install dependencies

 You can simply install dependencies by running ``yarn install``.

 ## Server side rendering

+Some important infomation related to SSR.

 ## Defining required data for SSR
-You explicitly need to add to ``fetchData`` to your components in your routes if you want to side effects before rendering the application.
+You explicitly need to add a function ``fetchData`` to your components, that you include in our React Router routes,if you want to do any prefetching of data before rendering the web application.

 Example:
 ```javascript